Sights in Lutherstadt Wittenberg

 But besides the Reformation Wittenberg has a turbulent history.
-If you are interested in sights of the recent history of Wittenberg, the “Piesteritzer Werksiedlung” (Piesteritz Workmen’s Dwellings)is worth a visit.
+If you are interested in sights of the recent history of Wittenberg, the “Piesteritzer Werksiedlung” (Piesteritz Workers's Estate) is worth a visit.
 In 1916 a garden city settlement is the first and largest car-free housing development in Germany.
 Enjoy the landscaped gardens and the peculiar architecture of these buildings.
-For architecture enthusiasts there is also the Hundertwasser school to visit, which is home to the Luther-Melanchthon-Gymnasium.
+For architecture enthusiasts there is also the Hundertwasser school to visit, which is home to the Luther-Melanchthon-High-School.
 The building has been completely remodeled in the '90s to plans by the Austrian artist.
 Nearby the school you can discover the so called “Künstlerhäuser” (art houses) of the Wittenberg housing association that were transformed from regular flats into art houses.
 On the top floors of two houses all of the murals were created: the "roof illusions" that simulate a vibrant, upstairs, as well as the "Reformation garden" representing Martin Luther and his companions.
 You cannot avoid Luther even in the modern Wittenberg.
 The latest attraction of the city is the Luther Garden, in which a total of 500 trees has been planted from all continents of the earth to the Reformation Jubilee 2017.